-Many Japanese contractors are struggling with the continued disruptions in the supply chain and the price fluctuation including the depreciation of Japanese yen.
+Since around 2021, many Japanese contractors are struggling with the continued disruptions in the supply chain, the rapid rise in material costs and the depreciation of Japanese yen The situation would be getting severe due to recent movements, such as additional tariff on imports by the US, import or export restrictions by various countries and increase of geopolitical risk.
 If the construction contract is a fixed lump-sum contract, the contractors may not claim for additional costs due to disruptions in the supply chain or the price fluctuation unless any specific remedies (e.g. escalation clause) are provided in the construction contract.